input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

     io -c NETWORK.yaml update-proposal upload-s3 DATE

-This will hash the installer files with both `cardano-auxx` and `sha256sum`, then upload the hashed installers to S3.
+This will upload the hashed installers to S3, under their original filename, as well as by their hash.

-After this has run, inspect the `installerHashes` values in `params.yaml`.

 There will also be a file `daedalus-latest-version.json` added to the work dir with download links and SHA-256 hashes.